MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 > - Trial environments expire after 30 days.
 > - Your trial licenses is specific to a user, not an environment.
 If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
 > - Once you purchase an AI Builder license, the usage will be limited to a specific environment.
+> - Models created in your Production environment are deleted after 90 days after the trial license expires, but model configurations are saved in Common Data Service

 ## AI Builder paid license

 After the 30-day trial expires:
-- You need to purchase a license to continue using your AI models, and to assign AI credits to an environment.
+- You need to [purchase a license](//power-platform/admin/signup-for-powerapps-admin) to continue using your AI models, and to assign AI credits to an environment.
 - You can't create or modify AI Builder models, and no new inference will be possible when the trial expires if you don't purchase a license.
-- Models created in your Production environment are deleted after 90 days after the trial license expires, but model configurations are saved in Common Data Service

 > [!NOTE]
 > These restrictions apply only to model types that have been released to  general availability.
 Model types in preview release status will remain available without a license until they are released for general availability.

-For more information about trial environments in PowerApps is available [here](//power-platform/admin/trial-environments).

 ### Licensing FAQs